Peanhua/StructureSaverWeb/documentation/architecture.md

 The Clients communicate with the Backend.

-The Clients provide only basic HTTP support: they can do GET and POST requests, and HTTPS is not available.
+The Clients provide only basic HTTP support: they can do GET and POST requests, and HTTPS can not be used with self-signed certificates.
 The request and response headers can not be read or written in the Clients.
-Thus the Clients and the Backend communicate with HTTP and things like cookies are managed manually.
+Thus the Clients and the Backend communicate with HTTP in majority of the installations, and things like cookies are managed manually.

 Each Client sends first a "login" request, and then synchronizes its data with the backend.
+All the communication is initiated by the Clients.
+When Clients wants to send something to the Backend, the Client just sends it with a specific request.
+But when the Backend wants to send something to the Client, the Backend waits for the Client to send a update request, and then the Backend responds to the update request with the data it wants to send to the Client.

 ### Communication interfaces: Users